monmus/Irek/README.md

-# Landing page for wedding photography
+# Landing page for therapis

-This is a replicate of a layout that I found online.
-Solely to keep my practice and studies going, this was made with no intention of distribution for profit or for personal use.